arigathanks/RadPortal/index.md

 ## ✋ 5 Steps To Request Access
+Below is a tutorial on how to request for access on our Google Drive.

+**USE YOUR OWN PERSONAL INFO**

 ## Step 1
 Click one of one of the options above **HIGHLIGHTED IN RED**